sigmorphon/conll2017/baseline/README.md

 ## Details: learning

-As a first step, the system aligns input/output training examples using Levenshtein.
+As a first step, the system aligns input/output training examples using Levenshtein distance.
 For example, the example

 ```
 schielen        geschielt       V.PTCP;PST